juacobarcelo/airflow/docs/tutorial.rst

 their log to stdout (on screen), doesn't bother with dependencies, and doesn't communicate state (running, success, failed, ...) to the database.
 It simply allows testing a single task instance.

-The same applies to ``airflow test [dag_id] [execution_date]``, but on a DAG level.
-It performs a single DAG run of the given DAG id.
-While it does take task dependencies into account, no state is registered in the database.
-It is convenient for locally testing a full run of your DAG, given that e.g. if one of your tasks expects data at some location, it is available.

 Backfill
 ''''''''